Some notes on how tubular software color separations such as the one automated in the ayab circular setting may be found in the previous post

 In an effort to respond to a request I have had via my blog, I am sharing information on this topic as I have time to explore it.
 My first attempt when up and running with the Ayab software, was to reproduce an earlier sample I had created as a color separation originally intended for a hand-knit shadow knit experiment.

 Patterns predawn for shadow knitting, appear to be one published source for interesting 2 color drop stitch variations.
 What about geometric shapes or developing your own designs?
 Designs created using this technique lengthen considerably when off the machine.
 Both color sets of stitches become elongated as they are dropped, and that should be a consideration in planning your design.
 If your goal is a circle, the actual shape programmed may have to be closer to an egg laid horizontally rather than that of a “true” circle.
-The fabric also widens considerably when blocked and off the machine, making cast on and bind off methods considerations another necessity.
+The fabric also widens considerably when blocked and off the machine, making the cast on and bind off methods considerations another necessity.
 Design repeats may be drawn in Paintbrush or GIMP (both freeware), or Photoshop.
 I have been a long time GIMP user, and prefer to use it in tiling repeats as opposed to the copy and paste features in Paintbrush to accommodate the Ayab requirement of programming the repeats horizontally in the width of your piece.

 In my previous, how-to posts on designing your own 2 color drop stitch lace, part of the color separation required elongating the design X 2.
 The starting side in Ayab for needle selection always needs to be from left to right, and elongation of the motif is not required when using the Ayab circular option.

 This was my first working repeat, A = repeat charted out.
 B = the working bitmap or png, etc. (which would be the only requirement for the mylar).
-C = the image tiled for the chosen number of stitches (again, Ayab requires the repeat be programmed for the width of your knit piece).
-D = the image elongated, not usable for this fabric, it results on too much elongation.
+C = the image tiled for the chosen number of stitches (again, Ayab requires the repeat to be programmed for the width of your knit piece).
+D = the image elongated, not usable for this fabric, it results in too much elongation.
 If you would like a knit border on either side, that can be achieved by having extra stitch(es) in work on the ribber. a possible ayab repeat, 56 stitches wide by 36 rows high

 The results up to the point in which I had a yarn caught in brushes and stitches dropping on the left of the needle bed: